 In 2012, Keeneland joined a broad-based group of Thoroughbred industry partners to establish the Thoroughbred Aftercare Alliance (TAA) – an organization designed to serve as both the accrediting body for aftercare facilities for retired Thoroughbreds and as a fundraising body to support these approved facilities.

-Funded initially by seed money from Breeders’ Cup, The Jockey Club and Keeneland, the TAA is comprised of owners, trainers, breeders, racetracks, jockeys, aftercare professionals and other industry groups.
+Funded initially by seed money from Breeders’ Cup, The Jockey Club and Keeneland, the TAA comprises owners, trainers, breeders, racetracks, jockeys, aftercare professionals and other industry groups.